 The length of the marriage often determines the length of award for spousal support.
-For example, in a marriage, less than 10 years, spousal support is typically not ordered for longer than half the length of the marriage.
+For example, in a marriage, less than 10 years, alimony in California is typically not ordered for longer than half the length of the marriage.
 In a long term marriage of ten or more years, a specific termination date for support may not be appropriate.
 So long as the court retains jurisdiction over the issue of spousal support, either spouse may request a modification or change to spousal support.

 Pursuant to the California Family Code the court is required to consider several factors when making a spousal support award.
 The court considers the following:

-Other factors considered by the court when determining spousal support are as follows:
+Other factors considered by the court when determining alimony in California are as follows:

 California is a no-fault state.
 As such, infidelity has no bearing on an award of spousal support.

 Spousal support orders typically provide that support will continue until a date certain, death of either party or remarriage of the supported spouse.
 When the supported spouse remarries, there is a presumption that the party has a reduced need for spousal support.

 If working together, most couples are able to create their own agreement that gives both of them an advantage for tax scenarios.
 Spousal support payments are usually taxable to the recipient and tax-deductible for the paying spouse.